MasterMedo/daily-expense-manager/README_deadline.md

 # analyzing daily expenses, real use-case

-### Revision 1.1. - the 1.0 version, made until the deadline is in the repo

 > I don't see the benefit of this being a gist, let alone a jupyter notebook, if one is so eager to run the code themselves I provided one with minor changes due to the original code using api keys I'm not willing to share.

-## motivation

 each day people spend money on various things. each transaction holds a bunch of meta information.